(Last update – July 2, 2020)

-New session has just begun.
-Check back for which bills we will focus on.
 Last year in the state legislature there were a few bills that this campaign had been watching closely and taking positions on that were important for the future of Clean Energy in the state and locally.
 They were mostly bills that affect Community Choice Energy and had gone through a process of being amended and required close monitoring.
-Our campaign’s discussion of bills occurred mostly in regular meetings of 350 Bay Area Action’s Legislative Committee where you can see quite a few other bills that 350 Bay Area Action had also been tracking.
-That is also the page you can find links to our most recent Letters that we submitted to the legislature.
+Our campaign’s discussion of bills occurred mostly in regular meetings of 350 Bay Area Action’s Legislative Committee where you can see quite a few other bills that 350 Bay Area Action had worked on.
 Supporting legislation to raise the threshold for how much electricity in California must come from renewable sources and stopping legislation that tries to hamper Community Choice Energy, a very effective way to increase the pace of development of local, renewable energy, are high priorities of this campaign and complements our work on similar issues in rule-makings at the CPUC.

 There was a Solar Bill of Rights Bill that we supported which fit with our goal of supporting local, clean energy and our efforts to protect roof-top solar.
 It was allowed to be thoroughly gutted, so as not to say much of anything, behind closed doors by Senate leadership as it went through Appropriations and onto the Senate floor where most Senators voted for it, but the author turned it into another bill on a different subject on the Assembly side..
 We expect or hope the concept will comes back in another bill next year.
 Another bill we had been engaged with was a bill that proposed a way to create and operate microgrids by Senator Stern, SB 774.
 We pushed for it to be made better, so we could support it.
 We felt it gave the investor-owned utilities too much control over them and they have not been very supportive of microgrids in the past.
 The author gave up on the bill on July 5th but may try to bring it back next year.
 With so much focus on the effects of PG&E’s bankruptcy there were not as many bills this last year related to clean energy as there were in previous years.. .